Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Buderim - South is above average nationally.
-The median income is $51,906 and the average income stands at $72,934.
-This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Buderim - South would be approximately $59,168 (median) and $83,137 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Buderim - South are around the 58th percentile nationally.
-The data shows that 33.1% of individuals earn between $1,500 and $2,999, reflecting patterns seen in metropolitan regions where 31.7% occupy this range.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 62nd percentile nationally.
+The AreaSearch postcode level ATO data for financial year 2022 shows median income in Buderim - South SA2 was $51,906 and average income was $72,934.
+This contrasts with Rest of Qld's median income of $50,780 and average income of $64,844.
+Based on a 13.99% Wage Price Index growth since financial year 2022, estimates for September 2025 would be approximately $59,168 (median) and $83,137 (average).
+The 2021 Census data shows household, family and personal incomes in Buderim - South cluster around the 58th percentile nationally.
+Incomes of $1,500 - 2,999 capture 33.1% of the community (6,139 individuals), similar to metropolitan regions at 31.7%.
+High housing costs consume 15.3% of income, but strong earnings place disposable income at the 61st percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income